-- Quizzes / final exam: will be of the short-answer question variety.
+- 1. Quizzes / final exam: will be of the short-answer question variety.
 Quizzes will be 45 minutes in length.
 This means sentences, diagrams, graphs, fill-in types of questions.
-No long essay questions.
+No essay questions.
 Expect "thinking" questions, not just direct recall of the material presented.
 The Quizzes will not be cumulative.
 Material covered in the Discussion Topics will be evaluated in Quiz # 1.
 Attendance at all quizzes is mandatory.
 If you miss a Quiz, you must provide appropriate documentation to avoid a grade of 0.
 Make-up quizzes will be held during the final exam period time, along with the final exam.
-The final exam will be 11⁄2 hours in length (also, not cumulative, and of the same format). - 2.
-Discussion topics: -- A list of discussion topics will be circulated in class.
-You and your group members will be assigned a topic and you must teach the class about it in a manner which is relevant to Mitochondria in Health and Disease over no more than 10 minutes (followed by 5 minutes for questions).
-The presentation must be done in Powerpoint.
-There are 3 parts to the project: 1) a drawn powerpoint illustration (5%); 2) an explanatory figure legend (at least 1⁄2 page with references) describing the figure and its relevance to the topic (5%); and 3) the presentation itself (5%).
+The final exam will be 11⁄2 hours in length (also, not cumulative, and of the same format). - Discussion topics: -- A list of discussion topics will be circulated in class.
+You and your group members will be assigned a topic and you must teach the class about it in a manner which is relevant to Mitochondria in Health and Disease over no more than 15 minutes (followed by 5 minutes for questions).
+The presentation must be done in Powerpoint, using Powerpoint drawing tools.
+There are 3 parts to the project: 1) the powerpoint illustration (5%); 2) an explanatory figure legend using proper sentences (not point form; at least $\frac{1}{2}$ page with >3 references) describing the figure and its relevance to the topic (5%); and 3) the presentation itself and answers to questions (10%) > 3 references.